 “We learn that these policemen are indulging in anti-national activities,” alleged Kumar in his letter, adding that they had been “brainwashed”.
 He sought strong action against the policemen concerned.

-In September last year, the Times of India that seven mobile phones were seized from Coimbatore Central Prison during a surprise check.
+In September last year, the Times of India reported that seven mobile phones were seized from Coimbatore Central Prison during a surprise check.
 The seizure included four mobiles from the high-security block where the al-Ummah convicts are lodged.

 Though banned, the al-Ummah is still active with its activists reportedly planning attacks on senior BJP leaders and indulging in murders.